645 Washington St, Duxbury, MA 02332, USA

 https://duxburyhistory.org/lands/maxwell-garden/

 The Reynolds-Maxwell Garden is a tiny park located within Duxbury’s Old Shipbuilders District.
 Constructed atop an old wharf, it offers beautiful views of the Bluefish River.
-Enjoy additional views across the street, at the historic Bluefish River Firehouse and Grist Mill.
+Across the street is the Bluefish River Firehouse and Grist Mill, a scenic spot on the banks of the river with two historic sites.

 Features